-A few years ago Angel and I were lying in bed while our then 3-year-old daughter Delphin was examining our ears and our hearts and giving us injections with a syringe from her doctor playset.
-A bit more into the game Angel asked Delphin “So would you like to be a doctor when you grow up?”
+A few years ago Angel and I were lying in bed while our then 3-year-old daughter Delphin was examining our ears and our hearts and giving us injections with a syringe from her Doctor playset.
+A bit more into the game Angel asked Delphin “so would you like to be a Doctor when you grows up?”

-We can take our work so seriously, sometimes too seriously.
-That can make our work stop being fun.
-Sometimes we are so serious that we get burnt out too!
+We take our work so seriously, sometimes too seriously, and that can make our work stop being fun.
+Sometimes we are so serious that we get burnt out!

 Isn’t life about happiness though?
 Aren’t we supposed to enjoy the work we do?
-Isn’t yoga about taking pleasure in every moment and every step we take?
+Isn’t yoga about taking pleasure at every moment and every step we take?

-Look, children can be challenging at times, but with the right attitude, you as well as them can have more fun while playing yoga.
+Look, children can be challenging, even annoying at times… but with the right attitude, you as well as them can have more fun while playing yoga.